-The People's Courts are the judicial bodies responsible for the administration of justice for civil, criminal, administrative, economic, and labor cases.
+The People's Courts are responsible for administering justice for civil, criminal, administrative, economic, and labor cases.
 The Supreme People's Court is the highest judicial body in Vietnam and supervises the administration of justice by the local People's Courts and military courts.
 The Supreme People's Court also considers appeals from verdicts and decisions by local and military courts.
 The President of the Supreme People's Court reports to the National Assembly and, when the National Assembly is not in session, to the Standing Committee and the President.